-9:01 AM: The meeting was called to order by René LaRoche.
+9:04 AM: The meeting was called to order by René LaRoche.
 Roll was taken and a quorum was established.
+René LaRoche, Chair, introduced and welcomed the new committee staff members.

-2. Approval of the Minutes of the July 28, 2023 meeting
+2. Approval of the Minutes of the August 25, 2023 meeting

-The minutes were unanimously approved as presented upon motion of MacKenzie, with a second by McGill.
+The minutes were unanimously approved as presented upon motion of Mike McGill, with a second by Gay Jones.